codice/saml-conformance/README.md

                 the default implementation directory is /implementations/samlconf-ddf-impl.

            -d | --debug
                 Sets the log level to debug.

-           -e | --error
+           -l | --lenient
-               Run tests that expect errors.
+                When an error occurs, the SAML V2.0 Standard Specification requires an IdP to respond with a 200 HTTP status code and a valid SAML response containing an error <StatusCode>.
+                If the -l flag is given, this test kit will allow HTTP error status codes as a valid error response (i.e. 400's and 500's).
+                If it is not given, this test kit will only verify that a valid SAML error response is returned.

 > NOTE